 The remaining 70% of sales are divided between the other 10 months, leading unavoidably to seasonal lulls.
 These may be tempered by the release of a high-profile new phone or the back-to-school buying rush, but in this industry, slumping sales are somewhat inevitable.
 Luckily, they don't have to be debilitating.
-There is actually a lot that wireless retailers can do to both drive revenue and ensure this down time isn’t wasted.
+There is actually a lot that wireless retailers can do to both drive revenue and ensure this downtime isn’t wasted.

 Spring and summer tend to be the slow seasons for cell phone sales in the U.S., but this may be anecdotal.
-The only way to truly compensate for seasonal lulls is to anticipate when and why they actually happen.
+The only way to truly compensate for seasonal lulls in any retail vertical is to anticipate when and why they actually happen.
 To do this, begin by reviewing sales data from the previous years.
 Look at when sales are low and high along with how those sales break down by product, consumer segment, or price point.
 This will give you a good idea of your brand’s unique sales history and help you anticipate dipping sales.

 A big reason sales slow down in the warm months is because people spend more time outdoors and more money on vacations.
 There are simply more forces vying for their attention and disposable income.
-Focusing on mobile marketing and making mobile sales easy is a way to connect with potential consumers even when they're nowhere near the store.
+Focusing on mobile marketing and making ales easy is a way to connect with potential consumers even when they're nowhere near the store.
 Remember: just because your stores are empty doesn’t mean your sales can’t be high.

-Rely on drop shipping
+Rely on Drop Shipping

-There is only so much wireless retailers can do to drive sales during seasonal lulls, which is why they must also cut costs.
+There is only so much retailers can do to drive sales during seasonal lulls, which is why they must also cut costs.
 The risk is that by scaling things back and having fewer products to offer, they can degrade the consumer experience and sacrifice sales as a result.
-Everybody likes options, and lacking them can cause your customers to look elsewhere.
+Everybody likes options and lacking them can cause your customers to look elsewhere.
 As such, drop shipping is an easy compromise.
 Retailers are able to keep less inventory in stock without limiting the range of products available to customers.

-Run a promotion
+Run a Promotion